 The incidence of Lyme disease in Western New York is on the rise.
-In 2016, Yates County had 20 reported cases.
 Lyme disease is caused by a bacterium, which is carried by the black-legged deer tick.
 During early stages of development, ticks are very small, and may not be easily noticed.
 Those who spend a significant amount of time doing outdoor activities or gardening are most at risk.
 The best way to prevent Lyme disease is to take measures to reduce tick habitat and prevent tick bites.

 Pets are at risk for Lyme disease too.
 Make sure you use an appropriate flea and tick treatment year round.
 Talk to your veterinarian to find out which product is right for your pet.

 - Use insect repellent on skin and clothing when outdoors.

 - Walk on cleared trails and avoid tall grass, brush, and leaf litter.